 Popular Career Options

-Graduate of a nursing and public health master's program are prepared to work in clinical management and health services.
+Graduate of nursing and public health master's program are prepared to work in clinical management and health services.
 Master's degree holders are eligible for leadership roles in the industry.
 Possible careers may include community and public health, public health statistics, healthcare evaluation, and advanced nursing practice among others.
-According to the U.S. Bureau of Labor Statistics (BLS), employment growth for medical and health services managers in the 2014-2024 period was 17%, while the median annual wage for these professional was recorded as $94,500.
+According to the U.S. Bureau of Labor Statistics (BLS), employment growth for medical and health services managers in the 2018-2028 period was 18%, while the median annual wage for these professionals was recorded as $100,980 .

 A master's degree in nursing and public health brings an individual's knowledge of the healthcare system beyond the practical realities and educates students about policymaking, advanced nursing practice and management.
 Many different careers are available to graduates of these programs.